-In 2001 I heard about a new model for delivering advice to families like ours - hourly, fee-only planning as pioneered by Sheryl Garrett.
+In 2001 I heard about a new model for delivering advice to families like ours — hourly, fee-only planning as pioneered by Sheryl Garrett.
 From then on, every couple of years I would pull out information about the Garrett Planning Network and think about starting my own firm.
 But it took until 2017 for my wife and I to agree we had a secure enough foundation established for me to take that leap and pursue my entrepreneurial dream.
 At the end of that year, I became a full-time student.
-I soon completed the Financial Planning Certificate curriculum at Bryant University.
-This is the education that is required prior to taking the CFP® exam, which I passed on the first attempt in July 2018.
-I am now a CFP® candidate lacking only additional hours of experience before I can call myself a Certified Financial Planner™.
+I soon completed the Financial Planning Certificate curriculum at Bryant University — the education that is required prior to taking the CFP® exam, which I passed on the first attempt in July 2018.
+I am now a Certified Financial Planner™ professional.
 I have since added the CSRIC designation and become a Green America Certified Business.

 My goal at Your Best Path Financial Planning is to provide high-quality, accessible fiduciary financial planning to individuals and families from across America and from all walks of life.
 My vision is now real as we offer solid financial advice without requiring minimum asset or net-worth levels.
 The passion, life experience, and knowledge I bring to the table will serve you well as we figure out how to get you on your distinct best path to financial security and independence.